zebrunner/javascript-agent-nightwatch/README.md

     }
    ```

-b. if you wish to track tests in classic manner i.e. *each test from the file as one test in Zebrunner*, use `beforeEach` and `afterEach` hooks handlers.
+b. if you wish to track tests in classic manner i.e. *each test from the file as separate test in Zebrunner*, use `beforeEach` and `afterEach` hooks handlers.
 The second optional argument will be used as prefix of all reported Zebrunner tests.
-Otherwise, the agent will use test file name.
+Otherwise, the agent will use running test file name.

 - Bdd syntax
    ```js